rcghpge/pymo/docs/pymo-framework.md

 # C Programming Language FFI Aprroaches for Mojo
 C implements systems-level programming such as ABI (Application Binary Interface), an interface between two binary program modules.
 Often, one of these modules is a library or operating system facility, and the other is a program that is being run by a user.
-Sysems-level feature implementation such as ABI can help lay the 'bedrock' of Mojo's foundation in its stdlib with packages such as `sys`, `builtin`, and modules such as `ffi` for FFI integration and implementation.
+Systems-level feature implementation such as ABI can help lay the 'bedrock' of Mojo's foundation in its stdlib with packages such as `sys`, `builtin`, and modules such as `ffi` for FFI integration and implementation.